gaurav183/Deep-Spotify/README.md

 neural_net.py

-Neural network used to categorize each song in a genre
+Contains neural network used to categorize each song in genre(s)

 process_data.py

 Get track_ids from songs using Spotipy, creates labels, normalizes acoustic features found using Spotipy, passes data through neural network

+saved_w1.npy

+Numpy array that stores weights of nodes from input layer to hidden layer

+saved_w2.npy

+Numpy array that stores weights of nodes from input layer to hidden layer

+search.py

+Stores top 200 songs